 The RepresentUs Gerrymandering Threat Index shows that 35 states, including both blue states and red states, are at extreme or high risk of gerrymandering this cycle.

-“This poll is unequivocal: voters across the political spectrum abhor gerrymandering, and they’re willing to look past their immediate partisan interests to achieve a functioning democracy,” said Josh Silver, CEO of RepresentUs.
+“This poll is unequivocal: voters across the political spectrum abhor gerrymandering, and they’re willing to look past their immediate partisan interests to achieve a functioning democracy,” said Josh Silver, former CEO of RepresentUs.
 “Partisan gerrymandering is one of the most nefarious forms of political corruption, disenfranchising millions of Republicans, Democrats and independents.
 It’s not hard to see why nearly everyone wants to see this practice banned once and for all.”

 Voters also broadly agreed that they didn’t trust state legislatures to draw districts, with nearly 70 percent in favor of prohibiting state politicians from participating in redistricting.
 But they also agreed on key solutions that would help restore trust in the system, including requiring transparency in the process (82 percent) and banning the influence of lobbyists and special interests (81 percent).
 Nearly 60 percent also indicated that they would have more trust in elections if leaders in both major parties agreed that the new maps were fair.

-The For the People Act, federal voting rights legislation currently being considered in the Senate, would ban partisan gerrymandering and establish independent nonpartisan commissions to draw new maps.
 The results from this new poll suggest that removing control of the process from partisan entities would give voters more faith in government.